zhaobn/comlog/notes/meeting_notes_20210531.md

   1. Enlarge depth = 3 (so that we included groud truth in the set).
 Or
   2. Use type signature `obj->obj->num` (include ground truth with depth = 2)
 - One observation: condition `col` learned the critical part of the ground truth `[B,[addnn,-2],getEdge]` by accident
-- For people, maybe we can present three rows (or columns) as three indpendent sets, and then encourage people to generalize over the three sets
+- For people, maybe we can present three rows (or columns) as three indpendent sets - so they learnd triangle agent has `[addnn,getLength,1]`, square agent has `[addnn,getLength,2]`, pentagon agent has `[addnn,getLength,3]`, and then encourage people to generalize over the three sets

 ## Experiment interface